dbeckett93/skillified/README.md

      ```

 5. **Responsive Design**:
-- The layout adapts to different screen sises using CSS media queries, Flexbox, and Grid.
+- The layout adapts to different screen sizes using CSS media queries, Flexbox, and Grid.
 While Bootstrap handles most of the responsiveness, custom media queries have been used where needed to ensure that the platform is usable on a variety of devices, including desktops, tablets, and mobile phones.
     - Example:
       ```css
         /* Media query to hide the login button on small screens */